igorkll/LGC-Boombox/README.md

 * you must have 3 IDENTICAL ONES! batteries with a capacity of 4000 or more milliamps each
 * take the compartment for your type of batteries for 3 batteries
 * solder with the batteries removed
-* install the battery and the removed bodyguards
+* make a serial battery connection diagram and solder the balancing board
-* only after the device is fully assembled, insert the 3 amp bodyguard into the batteries AND DO NOT REMOVE YOUR HAND FROM THE FUSE FOR A COUPLE OF SECONDS! make sure that nothing starts to burn/smoke/stink. if something goes wrong, immediately pull out the fuse. in case of ignition of the accumulator, throw the ENTIRE battery assembly out the window
+* Make sure that there are no short circuits
+* output the wires from the output of the balancing board, the positive wire through the fuse compartment

 ### installing electronics in the case
 * first, insert and screw the speakers (at this point, the wires should already be securely soldered to them)